margaretmf/margaretmf.github.io/creativewriting.md

 When you can't fully see.
 There's the light in the darkness, saying "I can trust in you."
 The flickering lights.
 They are everywhere like the fairie dust.
-You don't know what's on the other side, but something is there to greet you iwht love, a surprise, the answer that was there all along.
+You don't know what's on the other side, but something is there to greet you with love, a surprise, the answer that was there all along.
 The crickets, the creeking of the railroad in the dark evening night.

 <br>